Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

 \subsection{Understanding the differences}

 The key advantage of our non-Gaussian proxy weighting approach is that we can update the proxy exogeneity priors.
-That is we shrink towards exogenous proxies, however, if the data provides evidence against a given exogeneity assumption, our model can update the prior and stop to shrink towards exogenous proxies.
-Contrary, when applying the Gaussian fiscal proxy SVAR from \citet{mertens2014reconciliation} or the Gaussian non-fiscal proxy SVAR from \citet{caldara2017analytics}, it has to be assumed that the respective proxy is exogenous and this prior cannot be updated.
-In the following, we show that the data provides evidence against the exogeneity of both proxies which further helps in understanding the different multiplier estimates across identification strategies.
+That is we shrink towards exogenous proxies, however, if the data provide evidence against a given exogeneity assumption, our model can update the prior and stop to shrink towards exogenous proxies.
+In contrast, when applying the Gaussian fiscal proxy SVAR from \citet{mertens2014reconciliation} or the Gaussian non-fiscal proxy SVAR from \citet{caldara2017analytics}, it has to be assumed that the respective proxy is exogenous and this prior cannot be updated.
+In the following, we show that the data provide evidence against the exogeneity of both proxies, which further helps in understanding the different multiplier estimates across identification strategies.